dtudk/pythonsupport-page/docs/learn-more/vscode.rst

 .. warning::
     If it is your first time creating a notebook, running a code block may give you the following error:
-    *"Running cells with 'base (python 3.11.5)' requires the ipykernel package"*.
+    *"Running cells with 'base (Python 3.11.5)' requires the ipykernel package"*.
     Simply click "install" and wait for the code to run